PurpleC0der/Simple-metrics-library-with-web-UI/README.md

 # Simple-metrics-library-with-web-UI
-A simple time series logging library, to see the metrics go to http://localhost:8080/.
+A simple time series logging library, to see the logs go to http://localhost:8080/.